MacBook screen flickering: Solutions you can try

-Why is my screen flickering?
+Why is my Mac screen flickering?

 How to fix Mac screen flickering?

-There are a number of potential solutions to this problem.
-It is worth trying each one in turn, then seeing whether the screen flickering issue is still present, or if one of the fixes has solved it; as each Mac may have a difference reaction to this hardware and software interactivity challenge.
+There are several potential solutions to the MacBook screen glitching problem.
+In turn, it is worth trying each one, then seeing whether the screen flickering issue is still present or if one of the fixes has solved it, as each Mac may have a different reaction to this hardware and software interactivity challenge.

-5. Run maintenance scripts
+1. Run maintenance scripts